dukeman74/siege-tracker/README.md

     * Automate keypresses, including in the background
     * Automate mouse clicks, including in the background

+--run the program once for the settings file to be generated--\
 Settings:
   * WINDOWX: where the window is placed at startup
   * WINDOWY: where the window is placed at startup